magentabusiness/magentabusiness.github.io/_includes/docs/samples/analytics/kafka-streams.md

 Once this is done, the app compares each module values with the average and if the difference is bigger then the deviation, we treat this as anomaly.

 The results of anomaly calculations are pushed to the "anomalies-topic".
-ThingsBoard subscribed to this topic using Kafka Integration, generate alarms and store anomalies to the database.
+IoT Hub subscribed to this topic using Kafka Integration, generate alarms and store anomalies to the database.

 #### Download the sample application

-Feel free to grab the [code from the ThingsBoard repository](https://github.com/thingsboard/kafka-streams-example) and build the project with maven:
+Feel free to grab the [code from the IoT Hub repository](https://github.com/thingsboard/kafka-streams-example) and build the project with maven:

 ```bash
 mvn clean install